Translated by Jasmine Nishino

-The History of the Japanese Wind Chimes
+History of Japanese Wind Chimes

-When the futaku gets blown by a strong wind it produces a sound that alerts people to the wind and therefore any changes happening around them.
-These bell-like chimes were mainly hung in sacred places such as shrines and temples, giving them a divine sort of feel.
-The furin where the simpler versions hung up everywhere during the summer when epidemics spread due to the high temperature and humidity as a ward against these problems.
+When the futaku gets blown by a strong wind, it produces a sound that alerts people.
+These bell-like chimes were mainly hung in sacred places such as shrines and temples.
+They were inspiring a feeling of the divine.

 The Meaning of the Paper Hanging from The Furin

-How Are Furin Made?
+How Are Wind Chimes Made?

-How To Purchase Wind Chimes in Japan
+Purchasing Wind Chimes in Japan

-If you would like to buy your own furin, we recommend the Fujiwara Fūrin Main Shop.
-A shop that has been operating for over one hundred years located a twelve-minute walk from Mizue Station on the Toei Shinjuku Line.
+If you would like to buy your own wind chimes, we recommend the Fujiwara Furin Main Shop in Tokyo.
+This shop has been operating for over one hundred years.
+It is located a twelve-minute walk from Mizue Station on the Toei Shinjuku Line.